-Provision Intent PSHE Programme in tutor time and assemblies This aims to promote positive relationships and develop aspects of Careers Education Information and Guidance (CEIAG) and British Values.
-Tutor time and assemblies are also used to celebrate events throughout the year as well as Cultural Capital.
-Pastoral Programme Through carefully planned progress monitoring sessions, students will have the ability to discuss future aspirations and set SMART targets.
-Other Subjects Within many other subjects and departments aspects of PSHE are delivered e.g. radicalisation, extremism, and stereotyping in Drama.
-Extra-Curricular activities/Enrichment Through a range of clubs and wider opportunities students are encouraged to develop personally and socially.
-Wider Community Links have been made with the direct and the wider community to enable students to learn through the wider world beyond a school setting.
-E.g. house competitions, trips and visits to museums and galleries as well other countries.
-CEIAG also provides well-developed links with employers and local businesses.
-Pastoral Intervention, drop in sessions and projects such as Young Minds, HYP, Police school liason.
+Provision Intent

+PSHE Programme in tutor time and This aims to promote positive

+assemblies relationships and develop aspects of

+Careers Education Information and

+Guidance (CEIAG) and British Values.

+Tutor time and assemblies are also used

+to celebrate events throughout the

+year as well as Cultural Capital.

+Other Subjects Within many other subjects and

+departments aspects of PSHE are

+delivered e.g. radicalisation, extremism,

+and stereotyping in Drama.

+Extra-Curricular activities/Enrichment Through a range of clubs, Be Inspired

+and wider opportunities students are

+encouraged to develop personally and

+socially.

+Wider Community Links have been made with the direct

+and the wider community to enable

+students to learn through the wider

+world beyond a school setting.
+E.g.

+house competitions, trips and visits to

+museums and galleries as well other

+countries.

+CEIAG also provides well-developed

+links with employers and local

+businesses.

+Pastoral Intervention, drop in sessions and

+projects such as Young Minds, Police

+school liaison.

-3. Key processes
+3. Key Process